 I have no idea what went through her mind for those 50 years in the desert, if the memories of the first 30 years of her early life drove her daily or if she felt so free in the mercy of God that she had need for little else.
 She impressed those who stumbled upon her and so I prefer to think on the latter, and seek to find that same peace in the mercy of God, especially on Divine Mercy Sunday.

-[On seeing Mary and she Zosimas, a priest and monk, both dropped the the ground and begged the other for blessing]
+[On Zosimas, a priest and monk, seeing Mary and she him, both dropped the the ground and begged the other for blessing]

 [Zosimas said:] "O mother, filled with he spirit, by your mode of life it is evident that you live with God and have died to the world.
 The Grace granted to you is apparent -- for you have called me by name and recognized that I am a priest, though you have never seen me before.
 Grace is recognized not by one's orders, but by gifts of the Spirit, so give me your blessing for God's sake, for I need your prayers."